 8am - 8:40am Arrive at school and sign in on House 1:10 - 1:20pm All students register on their respective Houses 4pm Avison Year 6-8 Students sign out on House and must be collected by 4pm 5pm Year 9 Students sign out on House and must be collected by 5pm unless they are attending a staff supervised activity and have arranged to stay later.
-5pm all Year 10-13 students sign out on House and leave by 6pm unless they are attending a staff supervised activity and have arranged to stay later.

-Requests for supper need to be made 3 days in advance and students will be charged for extra meals at the end of the term.
-You may only stay if you are attending a staff supervised activity.
+5pm Year 10-13 students sign out on House and leave by 6pm unless they are atte staff supervised activity and have arranged to stay later.
+Requests for supper need to be made 3 days in advance and students will be charged for exact at the end of the term.
+Students may only stay if they are attending a staff supervised activity · · · · · · · · · · · · · · · · · · ·